lter/LTERIM/notes.md

     * host institution can help to add space
     * network capacity to transfer the files is limiting

-* I would suggest this: https://www.chameleoncloud.org/docs/user-guides/openstack-kvm-user-guide/ if i were allowed to talk.
+* I would suggest this: https://www.chameleoncloud.org/docs/user-guides/openstack-kvm-user-guide/
 * budgets and funding cycles

   * IM's must compete with scientists?